 Thereafter you need to organise the materials, perhaps by marking in the categories of relevant (R), not relevant (N/R) and interesting (I).
 You can do this by marking each paper physically, or by filing on your computer.
 Keep in mind that you will need to follow alphabetical order in your bibliography, so perhaps use the same order in your organisation of materials so that you can easily find them.

 8. Structural Outline

 The proposal and working bibliography will allow you to draft an outline.
-Outlines of legal papers should include, but isn't limited, to the following: introduction and state of affairs, postulation of the claim (s), analysis of the claim (s), and conclusion (s).
+Outlines of papers should include, but isn't limited, to the following: introduction and state of affairs, postulation of the claim (s), analysis of the claim (s), and conclusion (s).
 You can add in additional information as needed.